Get Started Free

 1. Maestra : Best Translation App for Live Conversation in Meetings

-The dual-model engine is what makes the difference in live conversations.
+The hybrid engine is what makes the difference in live conversations.

 Maestra Live Translator web app interface showing Transcribe, Translate, and Dubbing options with two-way translation toggle